kaboc/async-phase/packages/async_phase_notifier/README.md

 )
 ```

-`async_phase` is a separate package, contained in this package.
+`async_phase` is a separate package, included in this package.
 See
 [its document][AsyncPhase] for details not covered here.

 ### Listening for phase changes